Windham-High-School/access-point-reverse-proxy/README.md

   * git clone https://github.com/Windham-High-School/access-point-reverse-proxy.git

 ## Set things up
-  * cd code/access-point-reverse-proxy
+  * cd access-point-reverse-proxy
   * ./generate_certs.sh

+## Start so that it will restart on device restart
+  * docker compose up -d wlan

+## If you are going to set up a reverse proxy for the API server
   * vi .env
     * set API_SECRET

-## Start so that it will restart on device restart
+## Start the reverse proxy so that it will restart on device restart
-  * docker compose up -d
+  * docker compose up -d proxy_pass